wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 - dagster dbt doesnt like saved queries.
 As a work around have to remove via selection e.g. '@dbt_assets(..., exclude="*saved_query")'
 - dagster assets can set deps instead of loading in a asset via io to make a dependancy

-## Issues encountered with Datahub datasets

-### Data Set - Resource Allocation Model
-- Problem masterdataset is a current view of schools, however historic data such as Resource Allocation shows historic school, some of which like 1515, 2037 which are not in current list from datahubs master schools
-- Each years file the schema changes e.g. naming for original vs estimate... some columns have blanks at start.
-- Some files have grand totals at the bottom

 ## Disclaimer